sabrinasettle/RogerSkyline-1/README.md

 ```
 and thats it!

-my site has an insecure unvertufied by a third party self-signed ssl
+my site has an insecure unverified by a third party self-signed ssl

 Note my ports now look like this: